-If you have a VMDK file in your system, most probably your have VMware workstation or VMplayer or even the VMware Hypervisor installed in your computer.
-For some reasons, you may need to open a VMDK file to read the content from your host Operating System which can be Windows 10 or 8.1.
-In this guide let me show the simple and easy method to open a VMware VMDK file in Windows 10, the same method is applicable for any other Windows OS such as 8.1 and 7 as long as your have VMware in your computer.
+For some reason, you may need to open a VMDK file to read or transfer the content without using on a virtual machine.
+In this guide let me show the simple and easy method to open a VMware VMDK file in Windows 10, the same method is applicable for any earlier Windows Operating Systems such as 8.1 and 7 as long as you have any VMware products on your computer.

-Vice versa, you can access the Physical hard disk (like C or D drive of the host computer) inside VMware Virtual Machine by following method mentioned here.
-But, this article explains how you can access the Virtual disk (VMDK file) in Windows without opening VMware software.
-This method could be ideal when you have a Virtual machine which is not booting, but you need to access some important data inside the virtual machine which is stored on the VMDK file.
-In another case, you have a VMDK file which contains important data, but it is not bootable or part of non-bootable partition in a different virtual machine that belongs to the different host.
-By using the below method, you can open the VMware virtual machine file VMDK in Windows 10/8. easily.
+Also, we can access the Physical hard disk (like C or D partition of the host computer) inside VMware Virtual Machine by this method.
+But, here we are going to discuss how we can access the Virtual disk (VMDK file) in Windows OS without opening VMware software.
+This method could be an ideal solution when you have a Virtual machine which is not booting, but you need to access some important data from the specified virtual hard disk file – VMDK.

 Steps to Open VMware VMDK File in Windows 10/8.1 and 7

-- Locate the Virtual Disk file you want to open or edit in Windows host OS.
-Right click on it as below.
+1) Locate the Virtual Disk file you want to open or edit in Windows host OS.
+Right-click on it as below.

-2. You must have VMware workstation on the host computer.
-Most of the time the VMDK files would have already associated with the VMware program.
-Once your Windows 10 or 8.1 host computer knows that VMDK files should be opened by VMware Workstation program, you will see an option called “Map Virtual Disk..” as shown above.
-If you notice, there is another option below called “Map First Volume as Z:”, it will automatically mount and open the first volume in the VMDK file.
-We are not sure what is the first volume, mostly it would be the system reserved disk on the bootable partition, it will not be helpful if you want to open the C drive from the VMDK file.
-So, better select the first option “Map Virtual Disk..” and see the partitions, then select the desired partition inside VMDK virtual disk file to mount.
+Most of the time the VMDK file type would have been already associated with the VMware program.
+Once your Windows 10 or 8.1 host computer knows that VMDK files should be opened by VMware Workstation program, you will see an option “Map Virtual Disk..” as shown above.
+If you notice, there is another option below called “Map First Volume as Z:”, it will automatically mount and open the first volume of the VMDK file.

-Above example shows that I selected the 2nd partition (which is the C drive of the Virtual machine) with the read-only access.
+In the above example, I selected the 2nd partition (which is the C drive of the Virtual machine) with read-only access.
 Z is the drive letter of the mount point on my Windows 10 host.

 4) Here is the VMDK file mounted on the Windows Explorer with the specific drive letter.